cp3402-students/project-2025-tr1-jcua-team3/deployment.md

 You can also use a code editor like Visual Studio Code, which has integrated Git support, making it easier to commit and push changes directly from the editor.

 ## Download starter theme
-## Base Theme Version
+### Sassified Theme Version with Gulp

+### 1. Download the sass version:
 Once you've set up your own local environment (WAMP, MAMP, XAMP, Docker), download the starter theme from:

-- `/project_resources/themes/starter-theme.zip`

-Use the theme editor in wordpress to install the starter theme

-## Sassified Theme Version with Gulp

-### 1. Download the sass version:
 - `/project_resources/themes/starter-theme-sass.zip`

 ### 2. Install and Set Up the Theme